Exodus (band): Formation and early years (1979–1984)

-The initial lineup of Exodus was formed in the late 1970s by guitarists Kirk Hammett and Tim Agnello, drummer/vocalist Tom Hunting, and vocalist Keith Stewart, while they attended high school together.
+Exodus was formed in 1979 by guitarists Kirk Hammett and Tim Agnello, drummer and vocalist Tom Hunting, and vocalist Keith Stewart, while they attended high school together.
 The band added bass guitarist Carlton Melson in 1980, and the quintet began making a name for themselves playing backyard parties and various school functions.
-They played mostly cover songs in the vein of 1970s hard rock and new wave of British heavy metal (NWOBHM) acts but also developed some of their own original songs.
+They played mostly cover songs in the vein of 1970s hard rock and the new wave of British heavy metal (NWOBHM) acts but also developed some of their own original songs.
 Stewart soon left the band and Hunting became the band's sole vocalist for some time.
-Carlton Melson was replaced in 1981 by bass guitarist Jeff Andrews.
-Tim Agnello would also leave the group, moving to New York City and staying involved in the music industry as a guitar player, manager, and writer.
-This left Exodus to perform as a power trio until a replacement was found in Hammett's friend and Exodus roadie Gary Holt.
+Melson was replaced in 1981 by bass guitarist Jeff Andrews.
+Agnello would also leave the group which left Exodus to perform as a power trio until a replacement guitarist was found in Hammett's friend and Exodus roadie Gary Holt.

-Also in 1981, Hammett met El Cerrito resident Paul Baloff at a North Berkeley house party, a friendship that was started – according to Hammett – by their shared admiration for punk rock and 1970s heavy metal music.
-Baloff became the band's lead vocalist and the quintet recorded a 3-track demo tape in 1982 consisting of the songs "Whipping Queen", "Death and Domination" and "Warlord", a release which would be Hammett's only recording with Exodus until 2014.
-The band's music began to incorporate elements of hardcore punk into their NWOBHM roots, and Exodus was considered a pioneer of the Bay Area thrash metal scene.
-In November 1982, Exodus opened a show at San Francisco's Old Waldorf venue for Metallica, a then-relatively unknown (and unsigned) band from Los Angeles.
-As the band began playing more shows in Bay Area clubs, they gained a large, fervent fan base known for their violent concert behavior.
+Hammett had befriended Paul Baloff over their shared admiration for punk rock and 1970s heavy metal music, and he was soon brought into the fold as the band's lead vocalist.
+The band's music began to incorporate elements of hardcore punk into their NWOBHM roots, and Exodus was considered by many as a pioneer of the Bay Area thrash metal scene.
+The quintet recorded a three-track demo tape in 1982 consisting of the songs "Whipping Queen", "Death and Domination" and "Warlord", a release which would be Hammett's only recording with Exodus until 2014.
+This demo was widely circulated in the underground tape trading community, and has been cited as an influence or inspiration by some of Exodus' peers on the thrash metal circuit, with the members of Metallica, Slayer and Anthrax reportedly having received copies of the demo via tape trading before recording their respective debut albums.

-In early 1983, Hammett left Exodus to join Metallica on the recommendation of manager and producer Mark Whitaker, leaving Gary Holt to effectively take creative control of the band.
-Hammett was replaced short term by Mike Maung, followed by Evan McCaskey, before the band finally found a permanent replacement in guitarist Rick Hunolt.
+As the band played more shows in regional clubs, they gained a large, fervent fanbase known for their violent concert behavior.
+In November 1982, Exodus opened for Metallica at the Old Waldorf venue in San Francisco, and it was there that the latter first met Hammett.
+In April 1983, Hammett left Exodus to replace Dave Mustaine in Metallica on the recommendation of producer and then-manager Mark Whitaker, leaving Holt to effectively take creative control of the band.
+Hammett was replaced temporarily by Mike Maung, followed by Evan McCaskey, before the band finally found a permanent replacement in guitarist Rick Hunolt.
 Jeff Andrews also left to start an early incarnation of pioneering death metal band Possessed, and was replaced by bass guitarist Rob McKillop.

-In the spring of 1984, Exodus entered Turk Street Studios with producer Doug Piercy to record demos of songs that would later appear on their debut album.
-The band was signed to New York-based Torrid Records and Exodus prepared to enter Prairie Sun Recording Studios that summer.
+With the lineup stabilized, Exodus entered Turk Street Studios in the spring of 1984 with producer Doug Piercy (then-guitarist of Anvil Chorus and later Heathen) to record demos of songs that would later appear on their debut album.
+The band was signed to New York-based start-up label Torrid Records and Exodus entered Prairie Sun Recording Studios in Cotati that summer.